bootdotdev/blog/content/wiki/the-game.md

 * To recover your sharpshooter progress when you get an answer wrong
 * To buy XP boosts

+### How do I recover sharpshooter progress?

+When you lose your sharpshooter progress by getting an answer wrong, the sharpshooter icon in the course navigation bar will turn red.
+If you have enough gems to do so (3), you'll be able to click on that red icon to recover your progress.

 ## XP Boosts